kmnx/wafflesolver/README.md

 the AStar code is still in there, run wafflesolver_old.py to see it in (in)action. takes up to a minute for some waffles because without good estimation it basically degrades into a dumb BFS.

+that was a really fun problem to solve! if you enjoy sorting things and pointless optimization and actually read this lmk!
+@knmx___